marekweb/shopify-normalize-hostname/README.md

 Each Shopify store is uniquely identified by a **hostname** which consists of a subdomain on the `myshopify.com` domain.

+This is true regardless of whether the store has its own custom domain.
+It's always identified by a `myshopify.com` hostname behind the scenes.

 Here are examples of store hostnames:

 - `shiny-trinkets.myshopify.com`